-Moreover, we can divide seasons in so many different ways.
+Moreover, we can also divide seasons in so many different ways.
 In India, according to Hindu Calendar, a year is divided into six seasons or (Ritu) such that each season has a fixed 2-month time span of the 12-Month Hindu Calendar.

 According to the Hindu Calendar, the six seasons or Ritu are Vasanta (spring), Greeshma (summer), Varsha (monsoon), Sharad (spring), Hemanta (early winter), and Shishira (prevernal or late winter).

-Therefore, as a result, one might assume that our planet’s changing distance from the sun could be the reason for season on earth.
+In a modern world, everyone is quite aware of the fact that according to Johannes Kepler Heliocentric Model, the earth revolves around the sun in an elliptical orbit.
+Therefore, as a result, one might assume that our planet’s changing distance from the sun could be the reason for the season on earth.

-Well, the actual reason for season on earth is Earth’s Axial tilt, relative to its orbital plane while traveling in an elliptical loop around the Sun.
-The angle of Earth’s Tilt is approximately 23.4 degrees.
+Well, the actual reason for the season on earth is Earth’s Axial tilt, relative to its orbital plane while traveling in an elliptical loop around the Sun.

 In the astronomical world, the angle at which the earth is tilted is known as “Obliquity“.
-Well, you can say that the change in seasons and the tilt of the Earth are practically related.
+In addition, the angle of Earth’s axial tilt is approximately 23.4 degrees.

-Why Is The Earth Tilted?
+Why is the Earth Tilted?

 The correct reason behind the Earth’s Tilt is still a puzzle to solve.
-In fact, there are so many controversial and hypothetical theories related to the Earth’s Axial Tilt, but, none of them is satisfactory.
+In fact, there are so many controversial and hypothetical theories related to the Earth’s Axial Tilt.
+But, none of them is satisfactory.